irom-lab/PAC-BUS/README.md

 ### Circle Classification Example:
 Run the following to produce the results from Example 1 in the paper.
 Note that `--num_val` denotes the number of times we run the resulting policy on test data.
-We require a large number of evaluations to produce a tight upper bound (see the end of Section 4.3 for more information).
+We require a large number of evaluations to produce a tight upper bound (see Appendix A.4 for more information).
 For testing purposes, you may want to reduce `--num_val` so the program takes less time to finish.

 ```
 python circleclass_main.py --method maml    --prior train --trials full --verbose True